 Add as many rivets, spikes, straps or stitches to the armor as you’d like.
 Use a ruler or straightedge to help draw angled sides to show that the war hammer is forged from a strong metal and is very heavy.
 Draw the head of the hammer so that it overlaps the handle and appears to come forward in space.

 So, do you agree with Emily and think the minotaur is just misunderstood?
 What do you think the story would be like from his perspective?

-To learn how to draw even more fantasy creatures, get yourself a copy of The Explorer’s Guide to Drawing Fantasy Creatures and check out our tutorials, videos and gallery for more fantasy and sci-fi art, manga, comics and more.
+To learn how to draw even more fantasy creatures, get yourself a copy of The Explorer’s Guide to Drawing Fantasy Creatures and check out our tutorials and videos for more fantasy and sci-fi art, manga, comics and more.